SENERGY-Platform/client-connector-lib/README.md

 ----------

-**Configuration**

-connector-client configuration is done via `connector.conf`

-    [CONNECTOR]
-    protocol = < ws / wss >
-    host = < your-websocket-host.com / 123.128.12.45 >
-    port = < websocket port >
-    user = < sepl username >
-    password = < sepl password >
-    gid = < set by sepl platform >

-    [LOGGER]
-    level = < debug / info / warning / error / critical >
-    rotating_log = < yes / no >
-    rotating_log_backup_count = < number of backup copies to keep >

 **Quick start**

 Start a connector-client by instantiating a `Client` object with a device manager object or class.
-To avoid multiple instantiations the connector-client implements the singleton pattern.
++ To avoid multiple instantiations the connector-client implements the singleton pattern.
-The client API uses static methods, thus allowing calls directly from the class or an object.
++ The client API uses static methods, thus allowing calls directly from the class or an object.
-Because threading is managed internally, wrapping the connector-client in a thread is not necessary.
++ Threading is managed internally, wrapping the connector-client in a thread is not necessary.

 Note the _'initiation phase'_ and _'runtime phase'_ in the example below.
 During initiation the user can collect available devices and store them in a device manager.